 Archived information is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please "contact-us" to request a format other than those available.

-Physiography, or physical geography, is the study of the physical features of the earth's surface.
-This section covers two of the key elements that make up Canada's physiography: land cover and hydrology.
+Physical geography is the study of the physical features of the earth's surface.
+This section covers two of the key elements that make up Canada's physical geography: land cover and hydrology.

 Land cover represents the surface properties of the land.
 Land cover information is a basic requirement for the determination of land use and, ultimately, of land value.
 Canada's land area totals nearly 10 million km2.
-The two most extensive land cover types in Canada are evergreen needleleaf forest (26%) and low vegetation/barren (29%), representing just over half of Canada's land cover.
+The two most extensive land cover types in Canada are evergreen forest (26%) and low vegetation and barren land (29%), representing just over half of Canada's land cover.

-Hydrologists identify eleven major drainage areas and 164 sub-drainage areas in Canada.
+Hydrologists identify 11 major drainage areas and 164 sub-drainage areas in Canada.
 A sub-drainage area is composed of one or more river basins, also called watersheds.
-A watershed is an area where all surface waters, for example, runoff from precipitation and snowmelt and streamflow, share the same outlet.
+A watershed is an area where all surface waters, including streamflow and runoff from precipitation, share the same outlet.
 Map 2.3 and Table 2.2 outline Canada's major drainage areas and sub-drainage areas.

 An estimated 12% of Canada, or 1.2 million km2, is covered by lakes and rivers (Table 2.3).
 While many provinces have a substantial amount of water in comparison with their population, only 3% of the area covered by water in Canada is located in inhabited regions.
-1 Canada's major river basins and their water resource characteristics are outlined in Map 2.4 and Table 2.3 respectively.
+1 The drainage regions of Canada and their water resource characteristics are outlined in Map 2.4 and Table 2.3 respectively.
 Table 2.4 shows the distribution of streamflow, water area and population for each province and territory.